dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 A block consists of a block header, containing various tables of common data, and some statistics for the traffic received over the block.
-The block header is then followed by a list of the Q/R date items detailing the queries and responses received during the block.
+The block header is then followed by a list of the Q/R data items detailing the queries and responses received during processing of the block input.
 The list of Q/R data items is in turn followed by a list of per-client counts of particular IP events that occurred during collection of the block data.

-The exact nature of the DNS data will affect what block size is the best fit, however sample data for a root server indicated that block sizes or up to 10,000 Q/R data items give good results.
+The exact nature of the DNS data will affect what block size is the best fit, however sample data for a root server indicated that block sizes up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.

 If no field type is specified, then the field is unsigned.